 The generation of vera++ reports is somewhat more tricky.
 We find all the files we want to be analysed, pipe this list into vera++ and pipe its output into a Perl script which finally generates the required XML.

-For further details on how to configure Pc-Lint please refer to product page (Official Site)
+Please refer to product page (Official Site)

 Extension of pclint rules is possible by using extensions/rules/pclint.
 See Extending the Available Tools Rules on how to create the rules

 As of version 0.2, any static analysis tool can be reused with the plugin using the property sonar.cxx.externalrules.reportPath.
 The following table describes the format of the report